-Then they will take 3D scans of your teeth, which is a feature that is not possible with at-home impression kits.
-The 3D scan takes thousands of photos of your mouth per second.
+They will also take 3D scans of your teeth.
+This device takes thousands of photos of your mouth per second.
 The process takes under 10 minutes.
-The end result is a detailed digital model of your mouth, teeth, and gums (example photos below).
+The end result is a detailed digital model of your mouth, teeth, and gums.

-After the 3D model is made, the full scan and photos are sent to a Candid orthodontist in your area.
-From there, they will create a fully customized treatment plan and email it to you within two to three weeks.
+The 3D scan and photos are sent to a licensed orthodontist near you.
+They will create a fully customized treatment plan and email it to you within three weeks.

 At the end of your studio visit, you have the option to pay for treatment and start the process.
 If you decide to cancel treatment before your aligners are made, you’ll receive a full refund.
-If you’ve already started your aligner treatment, you cannot get a refund.
+However, after you approve the plan, you cannot get a refund.

 However, if at-home impressions are more convenient for you, the process takes about 30 minutes.
 It consists of the following steps:

 Candid treatment is monitored 100% remotely through the CandidApp.
-This app is a complete ‘teledentistry service’ that allows you to connect to a Candid orthodontist at any time.
+This app is a complete ‘teledentistry service’ that allows you to connect to the virtual orthodontist office at any time.

 The app will walk you through the entire process during each scan.
 You can also set up notifications on your phone to make sure you don’t miss a scan date.